-2. 18th and early 19th century Pleasure Grounds (Sketch Plan III)
+II - 18th and early 19th Century Pleasure Grounds (sketch plan III)

-The first 1 accurate plan to show the house and its surroundings dates from 1833 (see sketch plan 1II).
+The first accurate plan to show the house and its surroundings dates from 1833 (see sketch plan III).

-The position of the house, the miller's house, and the immediately adjacent farms are unchanged - one new farm, just downstream - 'de Nijhof' - is shown.
+The position of the house, the miller's house, and the immediately adjacent farms are unchanged - one new farm, just downstream - 'het Nijhof'- is shown.
 It was then (and still is) tenanted by the Kok family, who had moved from another farm (demolished in the last century) on the northern edge of de Wiersse.
-The Kok family for three generations, perhaps longer, have acted as bailiffs to de Wiersse (their shrewdness and devotion to the place have been responsible for de Wiersse's continuity through some very difficult years, particularly during the last war.)
+The Kok family for three generations, perhaps longer, have acted as bailiffs to de Wiersse (their shrewdness and devotion to the place have been responsible for de Wiersse's continuity through some very difficult years).

-The two first wooded rectangular enclosures, straddling the stream, are now shown to have been doubled by a further two to the east, and the shape of the whole has been defined by planted allees.
+The two 17th century wooded rectangular enclosures, straddling the stream, have now been doubled by a further two to the east, and the shape of the whole defined by planted allées.

 The old main road (Wiersser Allée, superseded in the middle of the 19th century by the present metalled road some 300 metres further south) was also lined by trees, as were the drive leading to the house and a parallel avenue to the east.
-The three last roads continue in the same form to the present day; but the inner drive, rather than being a continuous avenue, has, since at least the beginning of this century, been straddled by four major groups of trees, rather than be lined by a continuous avenue.
+The three last roads continue in the same form to the present day; but the inner drive, rather than being a continuous avenue, has, since the beginning of this century, been straddled by four major groups of trees.

-In the North-east rectangle a circular field is shown, surrounded by water - of this only one corner (of the water) survives today.
-It is in shape related to a surviving field and most at het Medler (the neighbouring estate downstream), which, in the case of het Medler, is now believed to have been the site of a grain store in the 15th century.
+In the North-east rectangle appears a circular field surrounded by water- of this only one corner (of the water) survives today.
+It is in shape related to a surviving field and moat at het Medler (the neighbouring estate downstream), which is now believed to have been used as a place of safe refuge for cattle in troubled times.

-The two rectangles, south of the stream, are designated pleasure grounds - 'grond van vermaak', garden - 'tuin', orchard - 'boomgaard', and kitchen garden - 'moestuin'.
+The two rectangles south of the stream are designated "pleasure , grounds" - 'grond van vermaak', garden - 'tuin', orchard - 'boomgaard' and kitchen garden - 'moestuin'.